This is a named option within the Engineering Mechanics, M.S.

 Letters of Recommendation Required | 3 |

-Degree: For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
+International applicants must have a degree comparable to a regionally accredited US bachelor’s degree.
 All applicants must satisfy requirements that are set forth by the Graduate School.

 Each application must include the following: